Welcome to the Premier Website for Professional Business Analysis

 Financial officers define Hurdle Rate as the minimum return rate they require for an incoming proposal before allowing the proposal to receive further consideration.

-The Hurdle Test is a simple comparison of two Rate of Return figures.
+The Hurdle Test simply compares two Rate of Return figures.

 1. One figure is the return rate that the proposal author expects the action or investment to achieve over time.